We will be covering some of the best egg laying chickens and what they have to offer along with breed information, temperament and egg laying rate.

 With its sweet and docile nature, you can expect to bond with these chickens and receive many great eggs from them at the same time.

-They offer over two hundred eggs per year, with the majority of them ranging between medium and large brown eggs.
+They offer up to 250 eggs per year, with the majority of them ranging between medium and large brown eggs.

 The Barred Rock chicken dates back to the 1800s and actually does come in some variety.
 In addition those like the Blue Plymouth Rock chickens, there are a few other popular kinds of Plymouth Rock chickens.

 These chickens are known for providing a delightful experience for those who raise them, as well as those who use them for food as meat chickens.

 Barred Rocks have always been a farm favorite as one of the best chickens for meat and eggs!

 Many people will recognize these charming chickens from the cartoon experience offered by Warner Bros with Foghorn Leghorn.

 While you won’t find these chickens stomping around and adding that much comedic value as they terrorize other animals, they are known for being less docile than some of the other chicken breeds that people tend to go for.